rajdeeprath/red5-development-series/code-examples/server-side/red5-connection-examples/connection-messaging-demo/Readme.md

 Once the server app is deployed, navigate to `http://localhost:5080/connection-messaging-demo` in the browser and you will see a flash client interface.

 * Press `CONNECT` to establish connection with server.
-* Press a Button in the interface to run that test.
+* Press the Buttons provided in the interface to run that test.
 * Observe logging on server side as well as the console on the client side for more information on flow of events